davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 We're beginning to see that we're not just talking about a state machine, but a *probabilistic* one &mdash; that is, a state machine which randomly transitions between states based on some set of probabilities for each state.
+Such an idea is also sometimes referred to as a **Markov chain**^[A Markov chain more generally describes the idea of a sequence of events which is "memoryless".
+That is, when the likelihood of future events in some process can be determined entirely from the current situation or state.
+In our case, this term is appropriate since our random walker (basically) uses only the links on its current page to choose where to go.
+We say "basically" here because there are a few more details to the situation which we'll get to later.].

 Let's visualize this.
 We imagine that our walker has come to page 1 and is now picking which page to go to from there.
 It gives each link on page 1 an equal